 The Divine Speech attempts share the linguistic miracles using the English language.
 There are more than 6000 sentences in the Quran and each and every sentence contains at least one or a series of linguistic wonder, from word precision, sentence structure , symmetry and many more.

 Some of the Linguistic Wonders

 An example is the second chapter of the Quran Al baqarah which has 286 sentence.
 The amazing thing is the word Wasath which can be loosely translated to mean ‘middle’ or ‘balance’.
-Guess where does exactly the word appear in the Chapter, in 143th sentence which is right in the middle.
+Guess where does exactly the word appear in the Surah?
+In the 143th sentence which is right in the middle.
 This is the least astonishing wonder of the Quran.

 Miracles of Al Fatihah